 This amount can be adjusted depending on the variety and number of the funds in which the investments are going to be made.
 The skills of the fund manager are very important in deciding the number of funds in which diversification has to be made.
 It is a very dynamic activity since constant monitoring is essential for all funds and industries.

 There are some critical benefits in addition to the above points offered by such a structure:

-- The due diligence of the Fund of Funds (FOF) Manager is a formal process which involves conducting background checks before selection of new managers.
+- The due diligence of the FOF Manager is a formal process which involves conducting background checks before the selection of new managers.
 An in-depth investigation is executed for searching the disciplinary history of the manager with the securities industry, researching their backgrounds, verifying their credentials and checking references of the individual who desires to be Manager of FOF.